Camp David. Christian

 Herald article.
 The change from the present 20 week limit is

-particularly barbaric when one considers that at that age the babies
+particularly barbaric when one considers that at 24 weeks babies

 can survive outside the womb.
 One study showed at least 18% of babies